 Figure 4: Format Shape Task Pane

-resized text box immediately on your slide.
-When done resizing, close the task pane.
+slide.
+When done resizing, close the Format Shape Task Pane.

-- This will resize the text box, as shown in Figure 6 (compare to
+- This will resize the Text Box, as shown in Figure 6 (compare to Figure 1).

-smart align the text box with the picture.
+PowerPoint 2016 also lets you smart align the Text Box with the

 - Make sure to save your presentation often.